 The dissertation proposal should be submitted to the Guidance Committee at least two weeks prior to the oral exam.
-The dissertation proposal must be approved by the last day of classes in the fall semester of the 4th year (December 6, 2019 for entering cohort 2016-2017).
+The dissertation proposal must be approved by the last day of classes in the fall semester of the 4th year.
 Not meeting this deadline will result in the student being placed on probation.